 The term “oligopoly” refers to an industry where there are only a small number of firms operating.
-In an oligopoly, no single firm has a large amount of market power.
+In an oligopoly, no single firm enjoys a large amount of market power.
 Thus, no single firm is able to raise its prices above the price that would exist under a perfect competition scenario.
-In an oligopoly, all firms have to collude in order to raise prices and realize a higher economic profit.
+In an oligopoly, all firms would need to collude in order to raise prices and realize a higher economic profit.
 Most oligopolies exist in industries where goods are relatively undifferentiated and broadly provide the same benefit to consumers.

 Why do oligopolies exist?

 The biggest reason why oligopolies exist is collaboration.
 Firms see more economic benefits in collaborating on a specific price than in trying to compete with their competitors.
-By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants in the market.
-This is quite important, as new firms may have much lower prices and thus jeopardize the longevity of the colluding firms’ profits.
+By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants into the market.
+This is quite important, as new firms may offer much lower prices and thus jeopardize the longevity of the colluding firms’ profits.

 How do oligopolies work?